 - He’s now second-in-command at a major university.
 As a testament to his hard work, my Dad landed a big promotion over the summer.
-Although it’s helping to oversee a satellite branch of Texas A&M, he’s still a BFD (big frickin’ deal) in my eyes.
+As the new Provost and BFD (big frickin’ deal), he’s running academic affairs for Texas A&M—San Antonio.
 Congratulations, Dad.
 I love you.
 In a man-to-man sort of way.
 Or something like that.

 This blakesnow.com story first appeared on July 26, 2010.